FREE office Consultation

 WHAT OUR REVISION PATIENTS ARE SAYING:

-Lulu, our office managerhad Bariatric Surgery 19 years ago & Revision Surgery 10 yrs agoShe has been maintaining her ideal weight since & can be reached at the office if you'd like to discuss regarding weight loss surgery or a revision option.
+Lulu, our office managerhad Bariatric Surgery 19 years ago & Gastric Band over Gastric Bypass 10 yrs agoShe has been maintaining her ideal weight since & can be reached at the office if you'd like to discuss regarding weight loss surgery or a revision option.
 She is extremely friendly and knows first hand the daily suffering of obese people as she once weighed 300 lbs.

 - COLLEEN V. FLEMINGTON, NJ